 Grill Master (Pitmaster) Job Description

 Who doesn’t love freshly cooked food from a grill?
 The skills of a master grill chef are considered an art in some parts of the country; ask any barbecue connoisseur!
 These experts depend on the very best ingredients and purchase the food to ensure it meets their quality standards.
-They are responsible to fire up the grills, clean them, and ensure they stay hot throughout their shift.
+Additionally, they are responsible to fire up the grills, clean them, and ensure they stay hot throughout their shift.
+The duties of a grill master will also depend on where they work and tasks in restaurants will vary from pitmasters who work grills at events.

 Grill masters often work at a station with others and may oversee less experienced cooks.
-They are continuously monitoring the grill’s temperature and may shift how hot various parts of the grill are and move ingredients around the grill to cook the food just right.
-They are skilled at ensuring a customer’s food is cooked to their requested order, such as raw, medium, medium-well, or well done.
+Additionally, they are continuously monitoring the grill’s temperature and may shift how hot various parts of the grill are and move ingredients around the grill to cook the food just right.
+They also are skilled at ensuring a customer’s food is cooked to their requested order, such as raw, medium, medium-well, or well done.
 They also keep food areas clean and sanitized and comply with regulations.

 Grill masters can be self-employed, in a restaurant, or work in industrial settings, prepping smoked meats for retail stores.
 Many work long hours and must be flexible in their schedules.
 More than often, nights and weekends are required.